 If you have never practiced yoga before, then it may be in your best interest to take a class or watch some guided videos that can help you through each pose.
 Just like with meditation, the more you practice yoga, the more adept you will become at it.
 Besides helping you to reduce your symptoms of generalized anxiety disorder, you can also expect to acquire increased strength and flexibility, among other benefits.

 It is no secret that consuming large amounts of caffeine throughout the day can aid in making you more anxious.
 This makes sense when we look closely at how caffeine affects our body’s physiology.
-When we consume a high dose of caffeine, our heart will start to beat faster and we become more tense.
-Essentially, our body will begin to go into a “fight or flight” state of mind.
+When we consume a high dose of caffeine, our heart will start to beat faster, and we become more tense.
+In some instances, our body will begin to go into a state that is commonly referred to as “fight or flight.”
 Such a frame of mind is often a precursor for someone with generalized anxiety disorder to experience panic attacks.

-So, consuming little to no caffeine throughout the day may be able to significantly help reduce your day to day anxiety.
+So, consuming little to no caffeine throughout the day may be able to significantly help reduce one’s anxiety.
 Although doing so will likely not make all of your anxiety go away, it will indeed help you to reduce any unnecessary suffering that you would have otherwise experienced if you were to consume a large amount of caffeine.

 Beverages like coffee and tea are often high in caffeine, as well as some energy drinks.
 In fact, even some foods have caffeine in them as well, such as dark chocolate.
-Being more conscious of your daily caffeine consumption may help you to reduce some of the symptoms associated with this condition.
+Being more conscious of your daily caffeine consumption may help you to reduce some of the symptoms associated with generalized anxiety disorder over time.

 Dialectical Behavior Therapy (DBT)

 Coping ahead is another very useful DBT skill that can help someone with this condition.
 With coping ahead, you will want to find a place where you can sit down quietly without distraction.
-Close your eyes and then think about the many different possible scenarios where you would face your specific fear and overcome it or cope with it.
-Doing so will help you to be much better adept at coping with your generalized anxiety disorder when you are actually exposed to the specific fear associated with it in real life.
+Close your eyes and then think about the many different possible scenarios where you would face your specific fears and overcome them or cope with them.
+Doing so will help you to be much better adept at coping with your generalized anxiety disorder when you are actually exposed to your fears in real life.

-These types of medications are very useful to help prevent panic attacks.
-Such drugs can be extremely useful for people suffering from severe generalized anxiety disorder due to the fact that people with phobias often experience panic attacks as well.
+These types of medications may be very useful to help prevent panic attacks.
+Such drugs can be extremely useful for people suffering from severe generalized anxiety disorder due to the fact that people with this condition may experience panic attacks.
 Some common anti-anxiety medications include Xanax, Valium, and Klonopin, among many others.